ABOUT TOM

 According to Truity.com, we ISTJs are responsible organizers, driven to create and enforce order within systems and institutions.
 We are neat and orderly, inside and out, and tend to have a procedure for everything we do.
 Reliable and dutiful, we ISTJs want to uphold tradition and follow regulations.
 ISTJs are steady, productive contributors.
 Famous ISTJs include Queen Elizabeth II, Mark Zuckerberg, Tom Brady, Barack Obama, Bill Gates, and Mr. Spock.

 But we ISTJs tend to have a serious, conservative air about us.
 Others may perceive ISTJs as unfriendly, at least initially, and impatient in social situations.
-This may explain why I disfavor phone meetings (because I use body language and facial expressions to soften my personality) and may become frustrated when meetings or events go long for no apparent reason.

 We ISTJs communicate in a direct and straightforward way.
 We are specific and oriented to details, and often communicate primarily to move a task along.
 The ISTJ typically has a great memory for detail and has a vast storehouse of practical, factual information.
 Most ISTJs don’t talk for the sake of talking, but will share their knowledge when they see a practical need for it.
 ISTJs are often no-nonsense and action-oriented in their communication; they tell what they know and what needs to be done.